Technoculture/personal-graph/README.md

     print(f"Question: {query}")
     print("Answer: I apologize, but I don't have enough information to determine our deepest conversation.")
 ```
-In this example, we insert information about different conversations with the user over time, including the date, topic, and a depth score indicating how deep or meaningful the conversation was.
-The depth score is assigned based on the perceived depth of the conversation, with higher scores representing deeper conversations.
+In this example, we store information about conversations with the user, including the date, topic, and a depth score.
+The depth score represents how meaningful the conversation was.

-When the user asks, "What was the deepest conversation we've ever had?", we use the search method to retrieve the conversation with the highest depth score.
-We set sort_by="depth_score" to sort the results based on the depth score, descending=True to sort in descending order (highest score first), and limit=1 to retrieve only the conversation with the highest depth score.
+When the user asks about the deepest conversation, we search for the conversation with the highest depth score using the search method.
+We sort the results by the depth score in descending order and limit the output to one conversation.

 If a conversation is found, the AI responds with the date and topic of the deepest conversation.
-If no conversations are found or the depth information is missing, the AI provides an appropriate response indicating that it doesn't have enough information to determine the deepest conversation.
+If no conversations are found, the AI informs the user that it doesn't have enough information.

-This example showcases how Personal-Graph can be used to build long-term memory about the user's interactions with the AI and retrieve specific information based on certain criteria, such as the depth of the conversation.
+This example demonstrates how Personal-Graph can be used to build long-term memory about user interactions and retrieve specific information based on criteria like conversation depth.

 ### Creating and Querying a Knowledge Graph
 ```py